somanathkshirsagar/End_to_end_Text-Summarizer-Project-With-AWS-Services/README.md

 ## Workflows 🔄

-The following workflows are involved in the text summarizer project:
+The following workflows are involved in the text summarizer project

 1. 📝 Update `config.yaml`: Modify the configuration file (`config.yaml`) to customize settings based on specific project requirements.
 2. 📝 Update `params.yaml`: Adjust the parameters file (`params.yaml`) to configure specific summarization parameters according to your needs.